averissimo/covid19.pt.data/README.md

 ## Data from EU CDC updated

-Only showing last 10
+Only showing last 10 days.

-days
+Don’t be alarmed with the first line being in the future, EU CDC date always refer to the situation on the previous day.

 | dateRep    | day | month | year | cases | deaths | countriesAndTerritories | geoId | countryterritoryCode | popData2018 |
 | :--------- | --: | ----: | ---: | ----: | -----: | :---------------------- | :---- | :------------------- | ----------: |